Beverly Duan: Philanthropy

 In 2015, Duan filmed a Teen Talk public service announcement (PSA) to make listeners aware of the importance of working "together" to stop bullying.
 In 2014, she curated a holiday event at a California senior center.
-Duan said, of her role as the event organizer, that "I believe we can all find ways to give back to our community and make the world a better place."
+She said, of her role as the event organizer, that "I believe we can all find ways to give back to our community and make the world a better place."